um-grex/grex-docs/content/english/connecting/data-transfer/object-storage.md

 On Grex, [OpenOnDemand](/ood) supports Rclone connections automatically within the Files app.
 After completing the rclone config setup as described above, the ObjectStorageMy folder will appear as a mounted remote in the OOD interface for the user.
 The Rclone folder ObjectStorageMy will appear for the user after he performs the above __rclone config__ step.

-## Using Globus to access Arbutus OpenStorage
----

-While rclone is a universal tool that works with any S3-compatible object storage, [Globus](connecting/data-transfer/globus) requires a storage endpoint that is registered in the Globus Federation.
-This means the object storage instance must explicitly support Globus access.

-Fortunately, Arbutus provides such a Globus endpoint, which can be accessed using your CCDB (Alliance) credentials.
-The official documentation is available [here](https://docs.alliancecan.ca/wiki/Globus#Object_storage_on_Arbutus).

-To access Object Storage buckets via Globus Online, you will need:

- * A Globus account that is linked to your CCDB account (Grex and Alliance users typically already meet this requirement).
- * Access credentials for a specific Object Storage bucket on Arbutus, created as per above.

-The following steps can be followed to set it up:

- * Log in to Grex and ensure you have your OpenStack RC file ready.
- * Follow the earlier steps to create your access/secret key pair using __sourcing OpenStack RC file__  and running __openstack ec2 credential creation__.

-Then,

- * Log in to the Globus Online portal using your CCDB or (possibly) UManitoba credentials.
- * Search for the collection named “Arbutus S3 buckets”.
- * When prompted, consent to link your accounts and allow Globus to access metadata.
-Globus will request this consent once for each new endpoint or collection.
- * When prompted, enter your Access Key and Secret Key.
-This links your bucket credentials to the Arbutus endpoint.

-After successful authentication into Arbutus Endpoint and the buckets, your Object Storage buckets should appear in the Globus File Manager interface.
-You can now transfer files using Globus , between Arbutus buckets and HPC machines , be that National Alliance systems or Grex, as you would with any other storage collection.

-### Using multiple buckets or multiple projects with Globus

-TBD

 ## Example: Uploading PointCloud data from Grex to Arbutus